PyFeeds/PyFeeds/docs/spiders/falter.at.rst

 falter.at
 ---------
-Get newest articles and restaurant reviews ("wwei") from Falter_.
+Get newest articles and restaurant reviews from Falter_.

 Configuration
 ~~~~~~~~~~~~~